 The programme also included two Social Events which were arranged so that members could enjoy a relaxing get together.
 The one held in July at our evening meeting included a Fun Bingo session and quizzes as well as a great raffle.
 Our December meeting offered members a Fish and Chip Supper and a variety of seasonal activities including bringing along their own Christmas Table Decorations for the Tabletop competition.

-The Annual Summer Rose and Flower Show held in June included the Herne and Broomfield Parish Council’s Treasure Hunt Trail which was substituted in place of their Garden Safari as there were not enough participants to make this viable this year.
+The Annual Summer Rose and Flower Show held in June included the Herne and Broomfield Parish Council’s Treasure Hunt Trail, which was substituted in place of their Garden Safari as there were not enough participants to make this viable this year.
 The number of member entries provided colourful displays in most entries and Show Secretaries Elaine Maslin and Barbara Turner were pleased with this however the footfall of members and visitors was not as high as usual.
 Our Plant Sales table outside was again popular and provided a good source of income.
 Many thanks to everyone who worked hard on the day including the judges and volunteers providing refreshments and support for the whole day.

 Plans for 2025